jacindaz/italia/README.md

 * uploading images for Destinations
 * uploading images for Regions/Cities
 * interactive map with Italy regions
+* Italian "word of the day"

+### Models
-* add cafe/restaurant tables
+* Cafe/Restaurant
-* days associated with Itinerary and Destinations
+* Days associated with Itinerary and Destinations
 * Tours
 * Hotels
-* Italian "word of the day"
+* Directions for Destinations

 ### Technical Nice-to-Have's
 * templated partial for "new" forms